American Standard Faucets Review & Rating Updated: April 10, 2026

 This Company In Brief

-Today, what's left of American Standard in the U.S. is a Japanese company, and American Standard faucets are not American faucets.
-They are American-designed faucets, but they are made primarily in Mexico from Asian-made parts and components.
+What remains of American Standard in the U.S. is not the familiar company of old.
+It is now a Japanese company.
+The faucets are not American faucets.
+They are produced in Mexico and China.

-A renewed emphasis on design is improving the look of the collection but American Standard's cartridge technology has not kept pace with the enhancements available from other companies.
+A renewed emphasis on design is improving the look of the collection, but American Standard's cartridge technology has not kept pace with the enhancements introduced by other companies, a come-down for the company that invented the ceramic mixer cartridge for single-handle faucets over fifty years ago.

 Scottish-born inventor David Dunbar Buick (later the founder of the Buick Motor Company) patented a method for "permanently bonding vitreous enamel to cast iron" in 1881.

-American standard, then Standard Manufacturing, began experimenting with enameling in 1880, soon perfecting the process of enameling steel bathtubs.
+American standard, then Standard Manufacturing, very soon thereafter began experimenting with the Buick method and quickly perfected the process of enameling iron and steel bath fixtures.

-The company's enamel-on-steel bathtubs, cast iron sinks, and porcelain toilets became the hub of a plumbing empire that, by 1929, had become the world's largest producer of bathroom fixtures.
+The company's enamel-on-iron tubs and sinks, and porcelain toilets became the hub of a plumbing empire that, by 1929, had become the world's largest producer of bathroom fixtures.

 The Last Hurrah